modelica/ModelicaSpecification/Tutorial.md

-The noEvent() operator can only be applied in Real equations, but not in Boolean, Integer or String equations, in order that Boolean, Integer and String variables can change their value only at event instants, i.e., they are always discrete-time variables. (for the exact formulation of this restriction, see section 3.4.8 in the Modelica Language Specification).
+The noEvent() operator can only be applied in Real equations, but not in Boolean, Integer or String equations, in order that Boolean, Integer and String variables can change their value only at event instants, i.e., they are always discrete-time variables. (for the exact formulation of this restriction, see section [variability of expressions](https://specification.modelica.org/master/operators-and-expressions.html#variability-of-expressions) in the Modelica Language Specification).

 #### Synchronization and event propagation